conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 ## I want to control when I migrate

-You can control when you migrate to normalized scores by requesting **versioned model attribute names**.
+You can control when you migrate to normalized scores by requesting **versioned model names**.
 Using this method, you can atomically update your application to use updated thresholds and receive normalized scores.

+If you want to migrate to fixed normalized scores now, you can do so by using the next version of the model listed above: `TOXICITY@4`.

 A controlled migration process would be:
-1. Configure your application to use a versioned attribute name before the rollout.
+1. Configure your application to use a versioned model name before the rollout.
-    * You can choose, either `TOXICITY@2` for uncalibrated or `TOXICITY@3` for our first attempt at calibration, which is currently serving if you request just `TOXICITY`).
+    * Request `TOXICITY@3` for the current default model (you're using `TOXICITY@3` if you just request `TOXICITY`).
+This was our first attempt at calibration.
-2. Sometime the rollout - whenever you feel like it - re-configure your application to use unversioned, normalized attribute names along with updating your score thresholds, according to the [score mappings](#score-mappings).
+2. Within 3 months after the rollout (by 2017-11-15), re-configure your application to use unversioned, normalized model names along with updating your score thresholds, according to the [score mappings below](#score-mappings).

 Notes:

-* When you request a versioned attribute, the attribute names in the [response object](https://github.com/conversationai/perspectiveapi/blob/master/api_reference.md#analyzecomment-response) will also include the version (e.g., if you request `TOXICITY@3` you'll get scores for `TOXICITY@3` instead of just `TOXICITY`).
-This allows you request multiple versions of the same attribute.
-However, most users will probably want to remove this version specification from the attribute name (for example, by using a regex to remove `@.*` from the attribute name).
+* When you request a versioned model, the model names in the [response object](https://github.com/conversationai/perspectiveapi/blob/master/api_reference.md#analyzecomment-response) will also include the version (e.g., if you request `TOXICITY@3` you'll get scores for `TOXICITY@3` instead of just `TOXICITY`).
+This allows you request multiple versions of the same model.
+However, most users will probably want to remove this version specification from the model name (for example, by using a regex to remove `@.*` from the model name).
-* If you want to migrate to fixed normalized scores now, you can do so by using the next version of the attributes listed above: `TOXICITY@4`.

 ## Score mappings